-2. Try fennel to combat symptoms of PMS.
-Like many other herbs, fennel has very potent diuretic properties that while not depleting your body of potassium, is a much needed electrolyte that is instrumental in cardiac health.
+2. Try fennel to combat symptoms of PMS: Like many other herbs, fennel has diuretic properties that will not deplete your body of potassium (a much needed electrolyte that is instrumental in cardiac health).
 The diuretic properties of fennel can relieve PMS symptoms such as bloating, cramping and general edema without any side effects.